 (up to "Interview").

-The rainbow from "Interview" on top, upon which was fixed
+Check all of the motives of GG's albums uptil 1976: the rainbow from "Interview" on top, upon which was fixed

 the "Free Hand".
 Another pair of tied-up hands, in white, was placed on the